- Any poet who meets one of the below criteria on the date of the submission deadline, in any given year, is eligible:

 - Applicants may submit manuscripts elsewhere simultaneously but must notify the Academy of American Poets immediately if a manuscript is accepted for publication by another publisher.

-- All correspondence concerning the prize should be addressed to the Academy of American Poets.
+- All correspondence concerning the contest should be addressed to the Academy of American Poets and sent to [email protected].

 - The decisions of the Academy of American Poets as to eligibility are final.